 Orientation will acquaint you with the curriculum, organization, policies and procedures of VUSN, and begin your new education path.
 Orientation also provides an opportunity to meet peers and faculty.
 Core sessions will be held along with informal events on these days.
 More details will continue to be posted on this website.

-The staff in the Admissions Office is available to assist you; call them (615-322-3800) with any additional questions that you might have.
+The staff in the Admissions Office is available to assist you; call them (615-322-3800) with any additional questions.
 For now, get ready to work hard, soak in all you can as a student, and look forward to what the next professional steps will be for you after this program is completed.

-The faculty and I look forward to meeting you in August.
-Best wishes for a good and restful summer!
+The faculty and I look forward to meeting you in January!

 Senior Associate Dean for Academics